mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

     attempt to hide in a food prep room, in a large bread cabinet.
 **21. Steward’s Stateroom:** Standard stateroom, fancy.
 The head
     steward is awake.
-He is worried because the kitchen supply of zao kibbles, Orobid’s favourite snack, is running low.
+He is worried because the kitchen supply of zao kibbles, Orobid’s favorite snack, is running low.
 If he hears any excitement, he will stay in his stateroom for five minutes, trying to decide what to do, and then finally poke his head out into the corridor to see what is going on.
 If he sees nothing, he will go back